pnkraemer/probdiffeq/docs/api_docs/ivpsolve.md

 This difference is evident if you compare the different signatures of the ODE-filter-specific routines to those of the traditional APIs.

+## Which one should I use?

+It is perfectly fine to use the traditional API (not the functions marked with ``odefilter_``).
+But a true pro calls the ODE filter the way it is supposed to be called.

 ### Adaptive simulation of specific time-points